edaff/Tank-Wars-Prototype/README.md

 **Controls**
 - **Left-Click** - Select a Tank or Tile
 - **Right-Click** - Skip the current part of your turn (i.e. Move, Attack, or Gamble)
 - **C** - Free the camera.
 This will allow you to move the camera around the map.
 Press it again to lock it.
+- **Escape** - Open in-game menu